thingsboard/thingsboard.github.io/docs/user-guide/install/aws.md

 ##### Step 7: Review and launch your instance

-Once instance is launched, please wait some time for services to boot up and open Administration UI in the browser using public DNS from instance details.
+Once the instance is launched, please wait some time for services to boot up and open Administration UI in the browser using public DNS from instance details.